Trial of Anders Behring Breivik: Verdict and sentencing

 On 24 August 2012, beginning approximately 10 a.m.
 CEST, the court formally began to read the verdict against Breivik.

 Breivik was adjudged sane and sentenced to containment—a special form of a prison sentence that can be extended indefinitely—with a time frame of 21 years and a minimum time of 10 years, the maximum penalty in Norway.

 Explaining why the court found Breivik to be sane, the court stated that "many people share Breivik's conspiracy theory, including the Eurabia theory.
 The court finds that very few people, however, share Breivik's idea that the alleged "Islamization" should be fought with terror."

 When asked by the judge whether he accepted the verdict and sentence, Breivik announced that he did not recognise the legitimacy of the court, and would therefore neither accept nor appeal.
 His attempt at addressing other "militant nationalists" in Norway and Europe was interrupted by the judge.
 Lacking a formal acceptance of the sentence, the judge formally interpreted this as taking a two-week contemplation period, but Breivik's attorney said there would be no appeal from the defence.
 At a press conference after the verdict, the prosecuting attorneys announced that they would not appeal either.

 Commentary on the proceedings

-Some news outlets in the United States have expressed wonder at apparent concessions being given to the defendant.
+In contrast to practice in many countries, the defendant was allowed many apparent concessions.
 Both the fact that he is allowed five full days to give his testimony, elaborating on his ideology, as well as court-room interactions where both the prosecutors and counsel for the aggrieved shook the defendant's hand at the beginning of the proceedings baffled some commentators but to others showed that the Norwegian court system is capable of respecting all people.

-Research has shown that in Norway the proceedings of the trial had a positive impact on the coping mechanisms in society.
+Research by the International Centre for Counter Terrorism has shown that in Norway the proceedings of the trial had a positive impact on the coping mechanisms in society.
 Moreover, the trial proceedings were seen as a positive counter-weight to Breivik's acts by most Norwegians.

+In the arts

+Swiss director Milo Rau and his International Institute of Political Murder created a stage performance called Breivik's Statement, which presented a reading of Breivik's actual address to the court, read by Turkish German actress Sascha Ö. Soydan.
+Intended as political theatre, its world premiere was on 19 October 2012 at the Deutsches Nationaltheater Weimar in Weimar, Germany, and it has been subsequently been staged in Belgium.
+It was banned from performance on at least two occasions in Germany.
+One was by Munich's Haus der Kunst in March 2013, where it was planned to be staged as part of a "young director" festival.
+Organisers Munich Volkstheater had rented the hall for the performance, but it was banned owing to "a clause in the rental agreement that excludes right-wing extremist and anti-Semitic content".
+In 2019 it was not allowed to be performed at the Nationaltheater Weimar as part of a congress organised by Rau, under the title "Power and Dissent".